ComtecSystem-dev/CUCM_CallerPopUp/README.md

 ## What is this?
-This example program displays the caller information registered in the phonebook.
+This code provides the information of the called number to PopUp when a call comes to the IP phone..

         - Display image/text caller information depending on phone model.

         - Auto-hide caller information when a call is dropped.

         - Answer a call.

         - Support

 ## Development environment.